 The locations of the log files created by the service configuration are hard coded in the configuration.
-As a result, the locations of these log files cannot be changed by modifying the setting in sandbox.cfg.
-Following is a list of these log files and their corresponding service configuration:
+As a result, the location of the einvoicing.log files cannot be changed by modifying the setting in sandbox.cfg.
+To modify the location of these log files, you must modify the settings at the service configuration level.